wschaef/architecture-kata-2023/README.md

 ## Results

 We had about 5 days time to design an architecture for the given [Problem Description](input.md).
 The starting point is the [architecture.md](architecture.md).
-Have fun with it and feel free to comment.
+Have fun with it and feel free to comment!

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->